Kurama07a/cosmic-collision/README.md

 ### Webpack Configuration

 The `webpack.config.js` file contains the configuration for Webpack, which is used to bundle the client-side code.

+### Keystroke-Based Movement

+The game now uses a keystroke-based system to reduce lag.
+Each client sends a binary string representing the state of keys (up, down, left, right, fire) to the server.
+The server broadcasts these states to all clients, and each client updates player positions locally based on the received states.

 ## License